 We are actively pursuing programmes to reduce the volume of the waste we produce in all our territories.
-We are working with suppliers and vendors to reduce the packaging included with products we procure and are partnering with suppliers to develop takeback programmes for equipment packaging and protective materials.
-We offer recycling at our owned rental sites, partnering with vendors and suppliers to enhance the recyclability of products.
+We are working with suppliers to reduce the packaging included with products we procure and are partnering with suppliers to develop takeback programmes for equipment packaging and protective materials.
+We offer recycling at our owned rental sites, partnering with suppliers to enhance the recyclability of products.

-Unlike many other companies, climate change also represents an opportunity for Ashtead which will also bring us significant competitive advantage.
+Unlike many other companies, climate change represents more of an opportunity than a risk for Ashtead, which will also bring us significant competitive advantage.
 There are two main factors contributing to this opportunity.

 Firstly, as regulations change requiring greater use of lower carbon technologies, companies will voluntarily choose to use more environmentally friendly equipment.
 However, as we see today, emerging technology is more complicated and expensive, at least initially, than existing technology.
 As a consequence, it will be more efficient for companies to rent that equipment from us rather than buying it themselves.
 So climate change will provide additional impetus to the shift from ownership to rental that we talk about often in this report.

-Secondly the more extreme weather events associated with climate change lead to the kind of damage and clean-up operations in which we are highly experienced.
+Secondly the more extreme weather events associated with climate change lead to the kind of damage that requires a rapid response and clean-up operations in which we are highly experienced.
 Our disaster response capability is one of the specialty areas in which we truly excel and are well known.
 While not linked directly to climate change, our disaster relief capabilities were immediately called upon to assist with management of the COVID-19 pandemic in the US, Canada and the UK, even under lockdown across all territories.